itsbillzhang/itsbillzhang.github.io/_posts/2020-04-10-Hamilton_Chatbot.md

 Sentiment analysis refers to deciphering the emotions associated with a sentence.
 Normally, this would be done with a Naive Bayes (NB) model in a supervised learning setting.
 The NB model would take in corpora specific to the text one wished to analyze, with sentiment values preassociated to it.
 The model would then predict the overall sentiment of novel sentences.
 However, I did not have this luxury, so I used the VaderSentiment library, with an API for automatic sentiment analysis scores.
 This was a more authentic implementation to interpret user intention compared to asking the user to input (y or n) or looping through a premade list of affirmatives.
 This also allowed me to take all parts of the sentence into sentiment consideration.

-A look into vaderSentiment.
-The individual scores represent the proportions of tokens that fall into each category.
+A look at vaderSentiment.
+The individual scores represent the proportions of tokens that fall into each category:

 <p class="centered-text">
 <img class="centered" src="{{site.url}}/images/vadersentiment examples.PNG" />
 </p>

-At the end of the order, Hamilton asks the users for feedback, with the course of the conversation dictated by sentiment:
+Sentiment analysis is also used at the end of the order where Hamilton asks the user for feedback.
+Hamilton adapts his responses to the user's sentiments.

 ## Conclusion
 Language processing and the techniques used for chatbot creation were things I had only a very basic understanding of before doing this project; however, the creation of Hamilton helped me begin to get familiar with these concepts.
-This was also the first project I did in Python, so using OOP concepts and learning syntax was very beneficial.
+This was also the first project I did in Python, and the using of OOP concepts and learning syntax were very beneficial.

 I don’t think I’m quite done with Hamilton; there is one more thing things I want to do to push the project a bit further, which is the implementation of user suggestions.